Wbwren/Personal-portfolio/README.md

 ## Testing
 * Throughout the development process, Chrome developer tools were used to assess each change.

-* Using Chrome developer tools a wide variety of device sizes and resolutions were tested.
+* Using Chrome developer tools, a wide variety of device sizes and resolutions were tested.

 * The website has been tested on an iPhone 5, Samsung Galaxy s10, Acer swift 3 and a desktop PC with a 1080p and 4k monitor.
 All sections were assessed on each device to ensure each section was fully functioning.